 You can return quickly to many everyday activities, but your vision may be blurry.
 The healing eye needs time to adjust so that it can focus properly with the other eye, especially if the other eye has a cataract.
 Ask your doctor when you can resume work or driving.

 If you received an IOL, you may notice that colors are very bright.
 The IOL is clear, unlike your natural lens that may have had a yellowish/brownish tint.
 Within a few months after receiving an IOL, you will become used to improved color vision.
 Also, when your eye heals, you may need new glasses.

 If you have lost some sight from cataract or cataract surgery, ask your eye care professional about low vision services and devices that may help you make the most of your remaining vision.
 Ask for a referral to a specialist in low vision.
 Many community organizations and agencies offer information about low vision counseling, training, and other special services for people with visual impairments.
 A nearby school of medicine or optometry may provide low vision services.

-If you have more questions about cataracts or would like to speak to Dr. Pacuraru, please call us today to make an appointment!
+Abilene Premier Eye Care is proud to provide comprehensive eye services to patients in Abilene and throughout the surrounding areas.
+Whether you need cataract surgery, testing, or information, our team is here to help.
+If you require cataract surgery in Abilene, or have more questions about cataracts and would like to speak to Dr. Pacuraru, please call us today to make an appointment!